SuperDARN/pydarn/docs/user/install.md

 - [h5py](https://www.h5py.org/)

 ## Virtual Environments
-It is recommended to install pyDARN in a virtual environment if you have multiple python/pip 3 versions on your computer or do not want to affect the main systems python libraries.
+It is recommended to install pyDARN in a virtual environment if you have multiple python/pip 3 versions on your computer or, do not want to affect the main systems python libraries.

 ### pip Virtual Environment
 Instructions can be found here [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)